 .
-The Food Safety Modernization Act may be the latest shiny new toy in town, grabbing all the press, but the RFR continues chugging along, burdening the food industry with important and strict reporting obligations.
-The RFR was put in place starting in September 2009, a little over a year before the new food safety law was passed, and plays an important role preventing food safety problems from causing damage, and that includes problems caused by packaging or labeling mishaps.
+The Food Safety Modernization Act (FSMA) may be the latest shiny new toy in town, grabbing all the press, but the RFR continues to chug along, burdening the food industry with important and strict reporting obligations.
+The RFR was put in place starting in September 2009, a little over a year before the new food safety law was passed, and plays an important role in preventing food safety problems from causing damage, and that includes problems caused by packaging or labeling mishaps.

 These companies, referred to as “responsible parties,” commit a violation of law if they fail to make the required report.
 Both animal and human foods are covered by the requirement, but dietary supplements and infant formula are not (they each have separate reporting obligations), and meat and poultry are not.

-Because the RFR places reporting obligations on essentially everyone who discovers a potentially dangerous food, it’s common for an initial report to be made by one company and many subsequent reports to follow from their customer companies or suppliers.
+Because the RFR places reporting obligations on essentially everyone who discovers a potentially dangerous food, it’s common for an initial report to be made by one company, and many subsequent reports to follow from their customer companies or suppliers.

-Regulators like multiple arrows in their quivers, and food safety is an important priority.
-But still, it’s useful to ask whether the RFR’s requirements and FDA’s enforcement powers end up being a little redundant.
+Regulators like multiple arrows in their quivers, and food safety is an important priority, but still, it’s useful to ask whether the RFR’s requirements and the FDA’s enforcement powers end up being a little redundant.
 The RFR is essentially a loud and widespread alarm about a potentially harmful food, and it puts pressure on companies to recall or take other remedial actions when the food they package or handle is associated with such a report.
-So, despite all the attention being paid to FDA’s new powers under the FSMA to order food recalls, detain foods, and suspend facility registrations, the RFR program might have been achieving many of the same goals that are behind provisions of the FSMA.
-We’ll have to see future annual reports about the program to identify any differing patterns before and after the implementation of FSMA.
+So, despite all the attention being paid to the FDA’s new powers under the FSMA to order food recalls, detain foods, and suspend facility registrations, the RFR program might have been achieving many of the same goals that are behind provisions of the FSMA.
+We’ll have to see future annual reports about the program to identify any patterns that differ before and after the implementation of FSMA.
 Until then, someone get the RFR a new PR firm.